mydatamyconsent/dotnet-sdk/docs/DataConsentsApi.md

 <a name="downloadconsenteddocumentanalysis"></a>
 # **DownloadConsentedDocumentAnalysis**
-> Object DownloadConsentedDocumentAnalysis (string consentId, string documentId)
+> void DownloadConsentedDocumentAnalysis (string consentId, string documentId)

 Get analysis of a consented document.